-A 2007 graduate from Pathways World School Aravali, Karan Vaidya was certainly destined for a bright future, having achieved good results in school and being amongst the most disciplined & dedicated students.
+A 2007 graduate from Pathways World School, Gurgaon, Karan Vaidya was certainly destined for a bright future, having achieved good results in school and being amongst the most disciplined & dedicated students.
 But little did he know that one day he will achieve the remarkable feat of becoming the youngest appointed Honorary Consul in the world: Honorary Consul of the Republic of Latvia (Member of the EU) to the Federal Democratic Republic of Nepal.

 After graduating from Pathways, Karan joined Purdue University where he did a Major in Industrial Engineering.
 He simultaneously did internships with General Motors and Tsinghua University, Beijing and later pursued the MIT (Massachusetts Institute of Technology) and Tsinghua University's prestigious MBA Program, with a scholarship.
 He did the first year of the program from Beijing, where he became well versed with the Mandarin Language and Chinese culture.
 For the second year he chose London Business School.
 In London Karan won a competition held by a tech start-up company.